-On September 27, 2024, the Company repriced an aggregate of 36,819,700 outstanding subordinate voting share purchase warrants (the "Warrants").
-The Warrants were also amended to include a mandatory acceleration provision which provides that, if for any 10 consecutive trading days following the effective date of the repricing, the closing price of the Company's subordinate voting shares on the TSXV exceeds \$0.15, the amended Warrants' expiry date will be accelerated such that holders will have 30 calendar days to exercise the Warrants. \$1,299,106 was recording as a financing fee and included in net finance costs in the consolidated statement of income or loss and comprehensive income or loss.
+During the year ended December 31, 2024, the Company repriced 36,819,700 of SVS warrants and included a mandatory acceleration provision if the SVS closing price exceeds the SVS price of \$0.15 continuously for 10 days.
+As a result of the warrant repricing, the Company recorded a financing fee of \$1,299,106, which is included in net finance costs in the consolidated statement of income and comprehensive income.
 The following weighted average inputs were used in the Black Scholes option-pricing model: